epfl-ada/ada-2020-project-milestone-p3-p3_a-dope-acronym/README.md

 ## Abstract

 There is more to human movement than periodic patterns and social-based movement.
 While the paper accurately predicts human movement throughout the week, we propose a more all-encompassing analysis that paints a broader picture, exploring monthly and seasonal movement.
-To do so, we will use the original check-in and friendship datasets from Gowalla and Brightkite, separate them into subsets representing a narrower time of the year.
+To do so, we will use the original check-in and friendship datasets from Gowalla and Brightkite and separate them into subsets representing a narrower time of the year.
 We want to see what mobility patterns are exhibited in different countries and throughout different times of the year: users can go on vacation, travel abroad, and change homes.
 This would allow us to understand the travelling patterns of users around the world (i.e. who is more likely to travel and where) as well as the distribution of check-ins and their density.
 We want to produce visualizations showcasing these patterns on a world map.

 ## Research Questions

 Using the same datasets as in the Friendship and Mobility paper, we will try to answer the following questions:
-1. How does human mobility fluctuate as a function of time throughout the year (e.g seasons, holidays, school, etc)?
+- How does human mobility fluctuate as a function of time throughout the year (e.g seasons, holidays, school, etc)?
   - Do poeple travel further during certain times of the year?
   - Are they more likely to see friends at certain times?
   - Does their home location change during the year (e.g. summer house)?
-2. How does spatial distribution of check-ins fluctuate throughout the year?
+- How does spatial distribution of check-ins fluctuate throughout the year?
   - Can we find spatial patterns and seasonal tourist destinations (e.g. ski resort, beaches)?

 ## Proposed Datasets